SMH17/TensorBoxPy3/README.md

     $ cd utils && make && make hungarian && cd ..

 The current hyperparameters configurations work with Inception v2 and ReInspect(ResNet) v2 as sub-models.
-- Inception is the evolution of Overfeat-GoogLeNet neural network.
-The goal of the inception module is to act as a multi-level feature extractor to increase learning abilities and abstraction power by having more complex filters that work at different levels.
+- Inception is the evolution of GoogLeNet neural network.
+The goal of the inception module is to act as a multi-level feature extractor to increase learning abilities and abstraction power by having more complex filters that work at different levels with a network-in-network architecture that uses sub-networks called Inception modules.
-- ReInspect uses deep residual networks explicitly reformulating the layers as learning residual functions with reference to the layer inputs, instead of learning unreferenced functions, and relies on micro-architecture modules (also called “network-in-network architectures”), using a collection of micro-architecture building blocks along with standard layers (like CONV, POOL, etc.) that together lead to the macro-architecture.
+- ReInspect uses deep residual networks explicitly reformulating the layers as learning residual functions with reference to the layer inputs, instead of learning unreferenced functions, and relies on micro-architecture modules, using a collection of micro-architecture building blocks along with standard layers (like CONV, POOL, etc.) that together lead to the macro-architecture.
 ReInspect is a neural network extension designed for high performance object detection in images with heavily overlapping instances.

 ## Usage example: